aws/aws-dotnet-extensions-configuration/README.md

 # Getting Help

-Please use these community resources for getting help.
+You can use the following community resources to get help.
 We use the [GitHub issues](https://github.com/aws/aws-dotnet-extensions-configuration/issues) for tracking bugs and feature requests and have limited bandwidth to address them.

 * Ask a question on [StackOverflow](http://stackoverflow.com/) and tag it with `aws` and `.net`
 * Come join the AWS .NET community chat on [gitter](https://gitter.im/aws/aws-sdk-net)